taramason/personalSite/README.md

 # havenlyProj
+**NOTES:**
+**This was built and tested for Chrome.
+While it should perform well on other browsers, it has not been tested.
+Flexbox has been implemented in a few places, which may create issues in IE, but has been used sparingly**

 ### Set up a webpack project to both serve a React site locally for development and build a bundle for production.

 The development environment should include: